August 13, 2014

 These are just a few examples of adapting the physical world that even children understand and love into the mobile world.
 I am proud of creating a rich and easy-to-use experience that relies on these intuitive metaphors.
 This is, though, just the beginning of the revolution in UX that leverages human evolution.

 Just like we ride on the shoulders of those who came before us, this is our humble attempt to provide a platform for others to build on.
-Try Syncplicity out and partner with us in advancing this revolution even further.
+Try Syncplicity by Axway out and partner with us in advancing this revolution even further.